maiers/gotcount/README.md

 # how to use

+- Configure dummy data source (jdbc based) in the default.yml config file.
+This data will be loaded into memory, make sure you choose something small enough to fit into your RAM.
-- Run it with `gotcount-service.jar server config.yml`
+- Run it with `gotcount-service.jar server default.yml`
 - Open `localhost:8080` to access the service.
 The server will return path options if available

 # Query Language